jesa06/andafp/_pages/03_Notes.md

 - ### Git- coordinating work among programmers to develop source code/source code management
 - ### Jupyter Notebook- to edit and run notebook documents
 - ### Bash- command-line interpreter or user shell used to interpret user commands
+- ### Docker- platform that simplifies the process of building, running, managing and distributing applications. it deploys software ni packages called containers
 ---
 ## Languages
 - ### Python